languagetool-org/languagetool/languagetool-language-modules/nl/src/main/resources/org/languagetool/resource/nl/README.txt

-The Dutch data are partly based on Alpino parser for Dutch by Gertjan van Noord and is released on LGPL license.
-Alpino is available at http://www.let.rug.nl/~vannoord/alp/Alpino/.
-The POS tag system and values come mostly from OpenTaal, www.opentaal.org.
+The Dutch POS data (dutch.dict, dutch_synth.dict) are based on data from OpenTaal, licensed under either Creative Commons Attribution 3.0 Unported or BSD, at your choice.
+See https://www.opentaal.org/licentie for details